ruby-rice/rice/README.md

 it is important that Rice supports polymorphic calls travelling between C++ and Ruby seemlessly.
 Super calls from Ruby subclasses back into C++ already work, but enabling the other direction requires some extra effort.
-Rice suppplies the the Rice::Director class and Rice::Data_Type::define_director to expose this functionality.
+Rice supplies the the `Rice::Director` class and `Rice::Data_Type::define_director` to expose this functionality.

-Like SWIG_Director, Rice::Director is a class that is used to build a proxy class to properly send execution up or down the object heiarchy for that class.
+Like `SWIG_Director`, `Rice::Director` is a class that is used to build a proxy class to properly send execution up or down the object hierarchy for that class.
 Take the following class:

 ~~~{.cpp}